< tap to go back to guide menu

 Providing help or advice with legal matters, filing court documents, appealing legal decisions.
 Not ok.
 Refer the individual to a legal professional.

 Writing letters of advocacy or support for medically necessary services or accommodations.
-Not ok.
 Refer the individual to a clinical professional.

 Assisting with housing applications and searches.
 Ok for those elements that are defined as skills training objectives in the ARMHS Treatment plan.
 Ok as Case Management when identified in the ICSP.
 Case Managers must not delegate this work to ARMHS other than the skills training elements.

-Advocating on behalf of individuals for health care, treatment or crisis placement, waiver services, etc. Seek your Program Director or Treatment Supervisor's permission and guidance on health care and treatment advocacy activities.
+Advocating on behalf of individuals for health care, treatment or crisis placement, waiver services, etc. This is an important role, especially for Integrated Care Managers.
+Practitioners also help clients advocate on their out behalf, or on advocate on their behalf as a part of COmmunity Intervention.
+Seek your Program Director or Treatment Supervisor's permission and guidance on health care and treatment advocacy activities if you are unsure.

 Practitioner versus Clinical Professional Scope of Practice